 CTS 1163.
 Microsoft Desktop Systems Configuration.
 This course provides students with the knowledge and skills necessary to install, configure, customize and troubleshoot Microsoft Windows client software.
 This course prepares students for a Microsoft Windows Desktop industry certification.
 This course includes both lecture and structured lab experiences.
 Prerequisite: Acceptable college-ready placement score in reading or successful completion of appropriate college-prep reading course(s).
-CTS 1110 or equivalent certification or consent of department.
 3 semester hours credit.
 [A]

 CTS 1390.
 Introduction to LAN and Server Management.
 This course introduces the student to the skills needed to install and configure servers using Microsoft Windows Server software.
 It prepares students for the first exam leading to the Microsoft MCSA Server industry certification.
 Prerequisite: Acceptable college-ready placement score in reading or successful completion of appropriate college-prep reading course.
 CTS 1110 or equivalent certification or consent of department.
-Corequisite: CTS 1650 or consent of department.
 3 semester hours credit.
 [A]

 CTS 1650.
 Introduction to Networking and Communications.
 The purpose of this course is to prepare a student to learn and apply the basics of computer networking using common network devices.
 The course covers the OSI model and industry standards network topologies, IP addressing including subnet masks, and basic network design.
-This course prepares students for the following industry certifications: CompTIA Network+ and Microsoft Network Fundamentals (MTA).
+This course prepares students for the following industry certifications: CompTIANetwork+ and Microsoft Network Fundamentals (MTA).
 This course includes both lecture and structured lab experiences.
 Prerequisite: Acceptable college-ready placement score in reading or successful completion of appropriate college-prep reading course(s).
-CTS 1131 or equivalent certifications or consent of department.
-Corequisite: CTS 1390 or consent of department.
 3 semester hours credit.
 [A]